kuiper2000/chaos_and_predictability/_sources/week1/Week1.md

 \end{bmatrix}.
 ```

-In this case, the $\mathrm{det}{(\begin{bmatrix}
+Here $\mathrm{det}{(\begin{bmatrix}
 1 & 0 \\
 0 & 2
-\end{bmatrix})}$ equals 2 indicating the area spanned by $\begin{bmatrix}
+\end{bmatrix})}$ equals 2, indicating that the area spanned by $\begin{bmatrix}
 1 & 0 \\
 0 & 1
-\end{bmatrix}$ will be scaled by 2 after linear transformation.
-Following a similar vein, from {eq}`eq5`, we know the area spanned by $\delta\mathbf{X}$ will increase by a factor of $\mathbf{M}(t,t_0)$ indicating the ensemble density (i.e., $\rho(\mathbf{X},t)$) will decrease by the same factor due to the conservation law (i.e., total number of ensemble members won't change).
-This will lead to equation {eq}`eq6`. {eq}`eq6` is a powerful equation since it predicts the forecast PDF and you will see it multiple times in the future.
-Now, there is only one question left.
-If we would like to generate reliable ensemble forecast, what kind of initial states $\mathbf{X}$ should be used for forecast?
-Practically, we want an ensemble forecast which can cover as many scenarios as possible.
-Thus, the initial states which can generate the most reliable forecast are usually the states with the largest error growth rate.
-On the other hand, high error growth rate can also lead the low forecast confidence.
-Therefore, reaching a balance between the two is important topic in _Data Assimilation_.
+\end{bmatrix}$ is scaled by a factor of 2 under the transformation.
+By the same reasoning, {eq}`eq5` tells us that the area spanned by $\delta\mathbf{X}$ grows by a factor of $\mathbf{M}(t,t_0)$, so the ensemble density $\rho(\mathbf{X},t)$ must decrease by the same factor, since the total number of ensemble members is conserved.
+That is exactly {eq}`eq6`.
+This makes {eq}`eq6` a powerful result — it predicts the forecast PDF — and you will meet it repeatedly in the weeks ahead.

+That leaves one question.
+If we want to generate a reliable ensemble forecast, which initial states $\mathbf{X}$ should we use?
+In practice we want an ensemble that covers as many plausible scenarios as possible, so the most informative initial states are usually those with the largest error growth rate.
+On the other hand, a high error growth rate also implies low forecast confidence.
+Striking a balance between the two is an important topic in _Data Assimilation_.

 ## References
 ```{bibliography} ../references.bib